 Buying a home is probably the biggest purchase you will make in your life.
 Your experience obtaining a mortgage to finance said home depends on your own personal finances, including your DTI, as well as the rules of the lender you are dealing with.
 Many lenders sell the mortgages they issue (including our favorite online mortgage lenders) — your debt, that is — and the two biggest purchasers of mortgages are Federal National Mortgage Association (aka Fannie Mae) and the Federal Home Loan Mortgage Corporation (aka Freddie Mac).
 Fannie and Freddie issue guidelines to lenders to maintain quality of the loans they buy and insure.
 These include guidelines about DTI and student loans for getting a mortgage.
 The two companies work similarly, though they have different rules that guide each organization.

-Both Fannie and Freddie have issued new guidelines in 2017 regarding student loans and lending practices.
+Both Fannie and Freddie have issued new guidelines regarding student loans and lending practices.
 These may affect your ability to get a mortgage, or they may even be the deciding factor.
 However, each lender is different and their adherence to guidelines may fluctuate.

 New Fannie Mae Rules: